su-sanna/IT1025Spring2022SusannaPopyk/README.md

 #### Screen Capture
 The file I uploaded to GitHub is named, "ScreenCapture."
 It was created through the snipping tool found in Windows Operating System distributed by Microsoft.
 The type of file it is, is a PNG.
 It opens with "photos."
 Has the size of 68.8 KB or 70.538 bytes.
 #### Application, Utility, and Operating Systems
+-Application Software is used for working with specific tasks and completing certain functions.
+Some examples of an application are the calculator (for computing math), play store (for downloading content), Google (to search content), and many more like so.
+-Utility Software is an aide with different programs to help change or redirect a computer.
+An example of utility software would be McAfee or ESET.
+These are programs that make changes to a computer to shield it from viruses and all kinds of other gunk that may invade one’s pc.
+-Operating system software is the parent of almost all programs.
+It is the initial program that gets inputted into a pc, which holds and controls many other different sub-programs and applications, as well as, control major functions and files.
+Some examples include Windows Operating systems, Apple Mac OS, Android, etc.

 #### ERP
 #### Virtualization
 #### Python